History of slavery in New York (state): Freedom's Journal

 Beginning March 16, 1827, John Brown Russwurm published Freedom's Journal, written by and directed to African Americans.
 Samuel Cornish and John Russwurm were editors of the journal; they used it to appeal to African Americans across the nation.
 The powerful words published spread rapid positive influence to African Americans who could help establish a new community.
 The emergence of an African-American journal was a very important movement in New York.
 It showed that blacks could gain education and be part of literate society.
+The journal also encouraged political engagement and fostered a sense of pride and unity within the African-American community.

 White newspapers published a fictional "Bobalition" print series.
 This was made in mockery of blacks, using the way an uneducated colored person would pronounce abolition.

 New York City and Brooklyn

-New York City Mayor Fernando Wood was strongly pro-slavery.
+New York City Mayor Fernando Wood, elected mayor for the first time in 1854, was strongly pro-slavery.
 He was a leader of the peace Democrats, and in the opposition to the 13th Amendment ending slavery.
 Just before the Civil War he had seriously proposed to the City Council that the city secede from the Union to form the Free City of Tri-Insula (insula means "island" in Latin), incorporating Manhattan, Staten Island, and Long Island except for pro-Union Brooklyn.
 The City Council approved the plan, but rescinded its approval three months later, after the Battle of Fort Sumter.

 In contrast, Brooklyn was "a sanctuary city before its time", with one of the largest and most politically aware Black communities in the United States.
 Henry Ward Beecher, brother of Harriet Beecher Stowe, pastor at the Plymouth Church in Brooklyn Heights, was one of the country's most active abolitionists.

 African Burial Ground

 In 1991, a construction project required an archaeological and cultural study of 290 Broadway in Lower Manhattan to comply with the National Historic Preservation Act of 1966 before construction could begin.
 During the excavation and study, human remains were found in a former six-acre burial ground for African Americans that dated from the mid-1630s to 1795.
 It is believed that there are more than 15,000 skeletal remains of colonial New York's free and enslaved blacks.
 It is the country's largest and earliest burial ground for African-Americans.

 This discovery demonstrated the large-scale importance of slavery and African Americans to New York and national history and economy.
 The African Burial Ground has been designated as a National Historic Landmark and a National Monument for its significance.
 A memorial and interpretive center for the African Burial Ground have been created to honor those buried and to explore the many contributions of African Americans and their descendants to New York and the nation.

+The New York African Burial Ground was rediscovered in the 1990s, and covered an estimated 6 to 6.6 acres and may contain the remains of 10,000-15,000 people, most of them enslaved or freed Africans.